“Without Data, you’re just another person with an opinion.”

 The initial phase of the Arts Education Data Project has been made possible by the generous financial support of the William and Flora Hewlett Foundation, Geraldine R. Dodge Foundation, Country Music Association Foundation, NAMM Foundation, Ohio Arts Council, The New Jersey State Council on the Arts, Tennessee Arts Commission and Little Kids Rock.

-As a result, we now have ten states – representing 38% of the total student population in the United States – participating in the Arts Education Data Project and are now looking for new partners who will help scale up the work to cover the entire nation.
+As a result, we now have 21 states – representing 63% of the total student population in the United States – participating in the Arts Education Data Project with nine more in development for 2021 and are now looking for new partners who will help scale up the work to cover the entire nation.

 Given all this initial success, what more needs to be accomplished?